joinerda/joinerda.github.io/_posts/2018-12-05-Javaplots.md

 ~~~

 Each of the SimpleGraphComponent applications can also be run as a stand alone application to show a
-demonstration of the tool, and the main routine for that code can be used as an exampe of how to implement.
+demonstration of the tool, and the main routine for that code can be used as an example of how to implement.

 ![Boxplot example](/images/blog_2018_12_05/figure6.png)